fabioarciniegas/data_science_specialization_coursera_public/R_programmming/R_programming_course_notes.md

 normalizing the data:
  - by.total
-   -by.self (divides the time spent in each function by the total run time but first substracts out time spent in functions above in the call stack)
+  -by.self (divides the time spent in each function by the total run time but first substracts out time spent in functions above in the call stack).
+More often useful according to video to identify bottlenecks.

-By self more often useful according to video to identify bottlenecks.
+August 02, 2016 (15:46:13) Fabio Arciniegas